-

 Tenant Engagement

 NLIHC has a deep history of engaging low-income tenants and residents of subsidized housing to inform and advance our policy priorities.
-For the first 20 years as an organization, NLIHC was governed by a board with a majority of low-income people.
-The board now represents the breadth of NLIHC members, including six positions set aside for people with very low incomes, and additional avenues for engagement have been created through the years:
+NLIHC's Board of Directors includes six positions set aside for people with very low incomes, and additional avenues for engagement have been created through the years.

 As NLIHC continues to expand its work with tenant engagement, we encourage tenant leaders to view the content in the tabs above to learn more about the work.